 This is the last of five clinical course for the WHNP student which provides the opportunities to advance health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
 The student is at an advanced level and will apply, analyze, and synthesize the management process to provide primary care for individuals across the lifespan while evaluating evidence-based practice guidelines.
-The student will manage individuals with more complex needs and comorbidities.

-WH718 Women's Health Independent Study (variable)

-This course is designed for students to complete supervised study related to nurse practitioner care.
+The student will manage individuals with more complex needs and co-morbidities.
+Prerequisite or concurrent: WH715 This course provides a review of the WHNP content for comprehensive exam and WHCNP Certification.
+Prerequisite: WH didactic and clinical courses through WH714 Prerequisite or concurrent: WH715, WH716 WH718 Women's Health Independent Study (variable) Comment [19]: Accepted suggestion This course is designed for students to complete supervised study related to nurse practitioner care.
 The content varies according to individual needs and interest.

-Prerequisite or concurrent: Permission of Instructor

-WH717 Women's Health Final Comprehensive Review (1-0)

-This course provides a review of the WHNP content for comprehensive exam and WHCNP Certification.

-Prerequisite: WH didactic and clinical courses through WH714

-Prerequisite or concurrent: WH715, WH716

-WH720 DNP Clinical Residency I (0-4)

-This course will provide the opportunity to synthesis the DNP competencies and essentials with emphasis on utilizing the evidence to improve healthcare and advance the role of the nurse practitioner.

-Prerequisite: Completion of the MSN

-WH721 DNP Clinical Residency II (0-4)

-This course will provide further synthesis of the DNP competences and essentials with emphasis on utilizing the evidence to improve healthcare and advance the role of the nurse practitioner.

-Prerequisite or concurrent: Completion of the MSN and WH720

-Retired Courses:

-NM601 The Role of Midwifery and Birth Centers in America (2-0) [RETIRED]

-This is the first course in a four-course series that will examine the framework of practice for Certified Nurse-Midwives.
+Prerequisite or concurrent: Permission of Instructor WH717 Women's Healthcare Final Comprehensive Review (1-0) Comment [20]: Accepted suggestion This course provides a review of the WHNP content for comprehensive exam and WHCNP Certification.
+Prorequisite: WH didactic and clinical courses through WH714 Prerequisite or concurrent: WH715, WH716 WH720 DNP Clinical Residency I (0-4) This course will provide the opportunity to synthesis the DNP competencies and essentials with emphasis on utilizing the evidence to improve healthcare and advance the role of the nurse practitionor.
+Prerequisite: Completion of the MSN WH721 DNP Clinical Residency II (0-4) This course will provide further synthesis of the DNP competences and essentials with emphasis on utilizing the evidence to improve healthcare and advance the role of the nurse practitioner.
+Prerequisite or concurrent: Completion of the MSN and WH720 Comment [21]: Accepted suggestion Retired Courses: N702 Evidence-Based Practice I (3-0) [RETIRED] In this course, the theories, concepts, and methods relevant to the review, analysis, synthesis, and application of scientific evidence to nursing and health care practice will be discussed.
+The ethical, legal, cultural, and financial implications of evidenced based advanced nursing practice will be integrated into the discussion.
+Students will explore literature related to their selected health care issue and will identify and refine their Capstone Project goals.
+Prerequisite: None NM601 The Role of Midwifery and Birth Centers in America (2-0) [RETIRED] Comment [22]: Accepted suggestion This is the first course in a four-course series that will examine the framework of practice for Certified Nurse- Midwives.
 The content of this course includes the historical development and evolution of nurse-midwifery, birth centers, the American College of Nurse Midwives, and the American Association of Birth Centers (AABC) (formerly known as the National Association of Childbearing Centers (NACC).
 Each of these content areas are examined within the social, political, and economic contexts over the past century.
 Content included in the course will highlight the major turning points in the interrelated development of medicine, nursing, and nurse-midwifery within the major social, political, and economic changes, from the industrial revolution to the establishment of the medical industrial complex to the technological revolution of the new millennium.
 Course content also includes the impact of the development of the birth center concept on delivery of maternity care.
 While attending the AABC "How to Start a Birth Center" Workshop, students will learn about small business principles for establishing and maintaining a midwifery practice or service using the birth center as a case study.

-NM602 Reproductive Anatomy and Physiology (2-0) [RETIRED]
+Prerequisite: None NM602 Reproductive Anatomy and Physiology (2-0) [RETIRED]